4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Snorkelling in Weligama

-The season for diving and snorkelling in Weligama and the South of Sri Lanka is from around October until May.
+The diving and snorkelling season in Weligama and the South of Sri Lanka lasts from around October until May.

-Weligama and Mirissa are two of the best places for snorkelling in Sri Lanka.
+Weligama and Mirissa are two of the best places to go snorkelling in Sri Lanka.

 Book a welligma snorkelling trip with a professional guide to see colourful fish and coral reefs.